FredKSchott/snowpack/www/_template/guides/web-test-runner.md

 };
 ```

-[See an example setup](https://github.com/snowpackjs/snowpack/blob/main/create-snowpack-app/app-template-react) in on of our Create Snowpack App starter templates.
+[See an example setup](https://github.com/snowpackjs/snowpack/blob/main/create-snowpack-app/app-template-react) in one of our Create Snowpack App starter templates.